esmero/archipelago-documentation/README.md

 This repository holds the source for the [Official Archipelago Documentation](https://docs.archipelago.nyc).

-We recommend you use the Official Webpage, but you can also find here the [same documentation as Github Markdown](docs/index.md).
+We recommend you use the Official Documentation site, but you can also find here the [same documentation on Github as Markdown pages](docs/).

+The Legacy homepage of the Github Documentation version can be found [here](docs/legacyreadme.md).

 # What is Archipelago

-Archipelago Commons, or simply Archipelago, is an evolving Open Source Digital Objects Repository / DAM Server Architecture based on the popular CMS [`Drupal8/9`](https://www.drupal.org) and released under [`GPL V.3 License`](https://www.gnu.org/licenses/gpl-3.0.txt).
+Archipelago Commons, or simply Archipelago, is an evolving Open Source Digital Objects Repository / DAM Server Architecture based on the popular CMS [`Drupal 8/9`](https://www.drupal.org) and released under [`GPL V.3 License`](https://www.gnu.org/licenses/gpl-3.0.txt).

 Archipelago is a mix of deeply integrated custom-coded Drupal modules (made with care by us) and a curated and well-configured Drupal instance, running under a discrete and well-planned set of service containers.